275244143/vimmake/README.md

 | $VIM_SCRIPT | Home path of tool scripts |
 | $VIM_TARGET | Target given after name as ":VimTool {name} {target}" |

-You can setup as many tools as you wish to build your project makefile, or compile/run a single source file directly, or compile your latex, or run grep in current directory, passing current word under cursor to external man help / dictionary / other external scripts, or just call svn diff with current file and redirect the output to the bottom panel.
+You can setup as many tools as you wish to build your project makefile, or compile a single source file directly, or compile your latex, or run grep in current directory, passing current word under cursor to external man help / dictionary / other external scripts, or just call svn diff with current file and redirect the output to the bottom panel.

 ## Command